OutSystems/docs-howtos/src/devops/migrate-to-firebase-plugins/intro.md

     ![Using the REST API](images/migrate-to-firebase-rest-api.png)

-4. See notifications as in-app notifications in your app.
+4. See notifications in the device, whether in the notification center or inside your app as in-app notifications.

     ![In-app notification](images/migrate-to-firebase-notifications.png)